FAQ

 However, the Company's future plan and actual expenses may differ from the above-mentioned estimates.

 The Company's product offering strategy is based on our vision and mission, which is sustainability.
-Our strategy focuses on launching products that are less sensitive to interest rate, e.g., participating product, investment-linked product, health rider, etc. We aim for the product ratio of new businesses over the next 5 years to be as follows: 50% of participating and investment-linked product, 25% of health rider and 25% of other products.
-This strategy aims to achieve sustainable VONB margin and VONB growth amid interest rate volatility.
+Our strategy focuses on launching products that are less sensitive to interest rate, e.g., participating product, investment-linked product, health rider, etc. This strategy aims to achieve sustainable VONB growth amid interest rate volatility.

 Profitability is more sustainable since most of the profits come from non-guaranteed section.
 Par Product is less sensitive to interest rate, which is suitable for selling during the time of high volatility of interest rates.